GoogleChrome/ip-protection/Masked-Domain-List.md

 33across.com                                     | 33Across                                                       | Not Impacted By Script Blocking
 tynt.com                                         | 33Across                                                       | Not Impacted By Script Blocking
 360.cn                                           | 360.cn                                                         | Not Impacted By Script Blocking
-ai.trk42.net                                     | 42Ads                                                          | Entire Domain Blocked
+ai.trk42.net                                     | 42Ads                                                          | Not Impacted By Script Blocking
 4dem.it                                          | 4dem                                                           | Not Impacted By Script Blocking
 51yes.com                                        | 51yes                                                          | Not Impacted By Script Blocking
 63squares.com                                    | 63 Squares                                                     | Not Impacted By Script Blocking
 6sc.co                                           | 6sense                                                         | Not Impacted By Script Blocking
 6sense.com                                       | 6sense                                                         | Not Impacted By Script Blocking
-7ool.net                                         | 7ool.net                                                       | Not Impacted By Script Blocking
+7ool.net                                         | 7ool.net                                                       | Entire Domain Blocked
 8d8.biz                                          | 8d8.biz                                                        | Not Impacted By Script Blocking
 91app.com                                        | 91App                                                          | Not Impacted By Script Blocking
 cms.cdn.91app.com                                | 91App                                                          | Entire Domain Blocked
 tracking-client.91app.com                        | 91App                                                          | Entire Domain Blocked
 a-ads.com                                        | A-Ads                                                          | Not Impacted By Script Blocking
 abtasty.com                                      | ABTasty                                                        | Not Impacted By Script Blocking
-tag.dtk.abtasty.com                              | ABTasty                                                        | Entire Domain Blocked
 ad2onegroup.com                                  | AD2ONE                                                         | Not Impacted By Script Blocking
 adop.cc                                          | ADOP                                                           | Not Impacted By Script Blocking
 adtelligence.de                                  | ADTELLIGENCE                                                   | Not Impacted By Script Blocking